 BMW and Mercedes-Benz

-German luxury vehicles consistently top repair cost surveys — averaging $1,000–$1,700 per year in repair costs.
+German luxury vehicles average $1,000–$1,700 per year in repair costs.
 Parts are expensive, dealer labor rates are high, and many repairs require specialized tools.
-A BMW water pump ($150 for a Civic water pump) costs $400–$800+ in parts alone.